13 Jul Understanding Ovarian Cysts

 The ovaries are responsible to release an egg approximately every 28 days as part of the menstrual cycle.
 These also release the female sex hormones, estrogen, and progesterone, which play an important role in female reproduction.
 Cysts can be present in both ovaries or may be visible in only one.

 Symptoms of pelvic pain, nausea, bloating, and abdominal swelling may be persistent in large cysts.
 The blockage of blood supply to ovaries or rupturing may cause heavy bleeding.
-Difficulty clearing bowels or feeling full too soon or very painful periods are also observed in women with ovarian cysts.

 Medical Diagnosis Of Ovarian Cysts